KomodoPlatform/developer-docs/docs/basic-docs/installations/basic-instructions.md

 ```

 ::: tip
   IMPORTANT: Always execute the launch command EXACTLY as indicated, and as the asset-chain's developers instruct.
-Failure to do so will cause you eitehr to create a new chain, or to connect to another chain.
+Failure to do so will cause you either to create a new chain, or to connect to another chain.
 If you make this mistake, you must delete the blockchain data and re-sync using the correct parameters to regain access to the blockchain's network.
 :::

 To interact with the DEX daemon, use `komodo-cli` like so: